Ra and the Sun Gods

 See its scales – a pattern that follows neither rhyme nor reason.
 See its jaws – hundreds of fangs all splintered and spliced.

 Apep is chaos incarnate, and it takes great strength to master that chaos.
 It takes a god tough as a crocodile.
-Hardy as a bull.
+Hardy as a hippo.
 And cunning as a desert fox.
 It takes Set, the sun gods’ great grandchild.

 He catches the serpent’s lunge with his shield.
 With his spear, he drives it back below the waters of the Duat.
 Set defends the night barge long enough for it to run aground beyond the eastern horizon.